selmeckilab/2024_BFPGFP_NMICROBIOL/README.md

 <br>

-This is a summary of WGS analysis of fluorescently-tagged *C. albicans* isolates for variant detection during parallel evolution experiments in the presence and absence of antifungal drugs.
+Parallel evolution experiments of fluorescently-tagged *C. albicans* were performed in the presence and absence of antifungal drugs

+This repository summarizes variant detection from WGS data and visualization of population dynamics from flow cytometry data.

 ### Illumina read trimming, alignment and QC
 Adapter trimming, contaminant checking and quality trimming were performed for all fastq files using BBDuk (part of BBTools, v38.94).
 Reads were aligned to *C. albicans* SC5314 reference genome, version A21-s02-m09-r08 using BWA-MEM (v0.7.17).
 Aligned reads were sorted by coordinate, duplicates were marked and bam files indexed by samtools (v1.10) (see script "array_bbduk_align_sort.sh").